jeonghoon-lge/design-tokens_enovaui/lib/README.md

 ### Semantic Tokens (e.g. webOS Tokens)

 Semantic tokens are meaningfully named tokens based on their purpose.
+As of now, there are only `webos_tokens` but it will be added later for other platforms.
+Below describes `webos_tokens` case:

 - **`ColorSemanticDark`**: Dark theme colors optimized for webOS TV displays